GodkuProjectReborn/DBLMF/README.md

 # DBLMF
-A experimental Dragon Ball Legends Modding Framework made in csharp
+An experimental Dragon Ball Legends Modding Framework made in C#.

+(Currently only able to invert DBL files.)

+# FAQ:
+still in progress. sorry!